Google Home Hub review: Basic by design

 This is worth highlighting, because — unlike Amazon and Facebook’s displays or other displays with Google Assistant — the Home Hub has the distinction of being the only smart display without a camera for video calls.

-Inferior sound quality from this chameleon
+Inferior sound quality

-The Home Hub is the least expensive of the available smart displays, and unfortunately that shows in the screen quality, screen size, lack of the camera, and lower quality sound.
+The Home Hub is the least expensive of the available smart displays, and unfortunately that shows in the screen quality, screen size, lack of camera, and lower quality sound.

 When compared to other smart displays on the market, such as the Echo Show or JBL Link View, the Home Hub delivers pretty awful sound quality, with lower volume output and much less bass than either of these devices, or even an original Home speaker.